elevatemedfit/sinatra-final-bragger-app/README.md

 Clone the repository and `bundle` to install the required gems.
 Run `rake db:migrate` and then `rake db:seed` to load stored users and posts to the database.
 Run `shotgun` to preview Bragger and add your own information.

 # Technical Considerations:
-The Bragger application is a "light" web application that uses the Sinatra gem methods to allow users to sign-up, login in, create posts, update posts, and modify their own posts given user validation.
-Classes for users, posts, and sessions all inherit functional methods from ApplicationController to allow for data manipulation.
+The Bragger application is a Sinatra - based  web application that allows users to sign-up, login in, create posts, update posts, and modify their own posts given user authentication.
+Classes for users, posts, and sessions, all inherit functional methods from ApplicationController allowing for data manipulation and presentation.
 Models, views, and controllers all work to provide a smooth user interface.

 By filling out the required input requests at login/signup, individuals can tour the application and easily input their own data.